CSPI-QE/ocp-ci-docs/docs/Procedure/Documentation/Step_Registry_Documentation_Guide.md

   - [Plugins](#plugins)

 ## Introduction
-Documenting new steps in the step registry is important because it can help use work more efficiently as well as helping use avoid duplicated work in the Step Registry.
+Documenting new steps in the step registry is important because it can help use work more efficiently as well as helping users avoid duplicating work in the Step Registry.
 Duplicated work and lack of documentation, at the time of writing this document, seems to be an issue in the Step Registry and we would like to start solving that issue.
 When adding a new workflow, ref, chain, _etc._ to the Step Registry, please follow the documentation guide below to write helpful documentation for the new step.

 ## How to Document a Step in the Step Registry
 All steps in the Step Registry, at least written by the Interop team, should have a `README.md` file associated with it in the same folder as the config and BASH script for that step.
 Documentation should be written in Markdown.
 If you are unfamiliar with Markdown, please use [the list of resources](#markdown-resources) at the end of this documentation to familiarize yourself with it.

 ### Getting Started
 1. Create the `README.md` file in the same directory that holds the configuration file for your new step.
-2. Add a level-1 header to the top of the file with the name of the name of the step.
+2. Add a level-1 header to the top of the file with the name of the step.
    - **Note:** Please add `<!-- omit from toc -->` to the end of the header to avoid adding it to the Table of Contents.
    - **Example:** `# interop-tooling-new-step <!-- omit from toc -->`